Dreamland

 In homage to Andy Warhol's Chelsea Girls, Roman Candles is screened using three projectors simultaneously, and features what would become the Dreamlanders, a cast and crew who helped create John's films throughout his career.
 Also similar to Warhol's factory superstars, some players were given new names.
 In fact, this film marks the screen debut of Divine!

 The movie features random scenes of Maelcum Soul in nun habit drag, a priest drinking a beer, a woman being attacked with an electric fan, a drag queen riding a motorcycle, and Divine playing hide and seek.
-The soundtrack is played back from tape in the room during the screening, and includes radio advertisements, rock songs, a press conferences with Lee Harvey Oswald's mother, and tune by the Shangri-Las (played off a tape recorder in the room).
+The soundtrack is played back from tape in the room during the screening, and includes radio advertisements, rock songs, a press conference with Lee Harvey Oswald's mother, and a tune by the Shangri-Las.

 Originally screened only a few times, the film has never been released on video.
 However, it was seen as part of the touring exhibition John Waters: Change of Life, and at career retrospectives.